pingcap/docs/best-practices/pd-scheduling-best-practices.md

 - A lot of tables have been created and then emptied (including truncated tables).
 These empty Regions cannot be merged if the split table attribute is enabled.
 You can disable this attribute by adjusting the following parameters:

     - TiKV: Set `split-region-on-table` to `false`.
 You cannot modify the parameter dynamically.
-    - PD: You can use PD Control to selectively set the following parameters according to the cluster situation.
+    - PD: Use PD Control to set the parameters required by your cluster situation.

         - Suppose that your cluster has no TiDB instance, and the value of [`key-type`](/pd-control.md#config-show--set-option-value--placement-rules) is set to `raw` or `txn`.
 In this case, PD can merge Regions across tables, regardless of the value of `enable-cross-table-merge setting`.
 You can modify the `key-type` parameter dynamically.